-There are two types of thin-set mortars, unmodified and modified.
-Unmodified is a blend of Portland cement, sand, and water retention agents that the installer would mix with water.
+- Unmodified is a blend of Portland cement, sand, and water retention agents that the installer would mix with water.
 This type of thin-set mortar is also referred to as dry-set mortar.
-It is dependent upon moisture for hydration to gain its strength.
+It depends on moisture for hydration to gain its strength.

-Modified is similar to unmodified thin-set mortars, as it also consists of a blend of Portland cement, sand and water retention agents, however, it also includes additional polymers, such as latex in either powdered or liquid form, helping to increase its performance, flexibility, and bonding strength.
+- Modified is similar to unmodified thin-set mortars, as it also consists of a blend of Portland cement, sand and water retention agents, however, it also includes additional polymers, such as latex in either powdered or liquid form.
+This helps to increase its performance, flexibility, and bonding strength.
 This type of thin-set generally gains its strength by losing moisture.
 It gets stronger as it dries or cures.

 With standard modified thin-set mortar the Tile Council of North America says it can take from 14 to more than 60 days to cure properly.
 In this case, an unmodified thin-set mortar would be best suited, as the mortar is able to properly hydrate and cure faster (typically within 24 hours).

-Advancements in Thin-Set Mortars
+Schluter Thin-Set Mortars

 I’ve loved mucking around with the Schluter products for years, so I wasn’t surprised that this was no exception – and that it worked great, too.
 The key to using the Schluter thin-set mortars is to always follow the directions listed on the package.
 This is important for the consistency and performance of the thin-set.
-Each thin-set has its own specific directions, so make sure you read before mixing and applying.
+Each Schluter thin-set mortar has its own specific directions, so make sure you read before mixing and applying.

 Schluter recently developed three different thin-set mortar products that have been approved and specifically formulated to set porcelain, ceramic, and stone tile over Schluter boards and membranes.
 These new and advanced products include Schluter SET, Schluter ALL-SET, and Schluter FAST-SET.

-Schluter SET is a premium unmodified thin-set mortar.
+- Schluter SET is a premium unmodified thin-set mortar.
 It can be used to set tile, including large and heavy tile and is approved for use over Schluter boards and membranes.
 It provides a sag-resistant, smooth and creamy consistency and is easy to handle and spread.

-Schluter ALL-SET is a specialized modified thin-set mortar and is engineered for use both under and over all DITRA and KERDI products – perfect if you’re including a heated floor in your next project.
+- Schluter ALL-SET is a specialized modified thin-set mortar and is engineered for use both under and over all DITRA and KERDI products – perfect if you’re including a heated floor in your next bathroom remodel.
 I know, I said not to use modified thin-set to install tile over a membrane.
 Schluter has done a lot of testing in the lab and in the real world to develop a modified thin-set that cures completely in 12 hours when used to install tile over a membrane.
 I love this because now we can use one high-quality thin-set for all of the tiles we install, no matter what is underneath.

-All Schluter thin-set mortars are premium grade for high performance and have a smooth, creamy consistency, making it easier for tile installers to work with.
+All Schluter thin-set mortars are premium grade for high performance and have a smooth, creamy consistency, making them easier for tile installers to work with.
 They are sag-resistant and suitable for use with porcelain and large and heavy tile applications.